IAmBlackHacker/Software/README.md

 # Software
-Some software for windows and linux
+Some list of software for windows and linux

+## Suggetions are welcome (PR)